 Multiple WAPs can be connected to extend the wireless capability range of a network, such as in a large building.
 However, WAPs aren’t a required component of a network, as networks can remain completely hardwired.

-Contrary to popular belief, Wi-Fi does not have anything to do with your internet connection and the two terms should not be used interchangeably, although they often are.
+Contrary to popular belief, WiFi doesn’t have anything to do with your internet connection and the two terms shouldn’t be used interchangeably, although they often are.

-Wi-Fi only applies to the strength of your connection to a Wireless Access Point Located in your Local Area Network.
+WiFi only applies to the strength of your connection to a Wireless Access Point (WAP) Located in your Local Area Network (LAN).
 Internet connection measures the strength of your router’s connection to the internet.
-You can have a strong connection to your Wi-Fi, but no connection to the internet or vice versa.
+You can have a strong connection to your WiFi, but no connection to the internet and vice versa.

 The Birth of the Internet

 The origin of the internet began in the late 1960s and early 1970s from a new network technology created by the U.S. Department of Defense.
 It was known as the Advanced Research Projects Agency Network (ARPANET).

 Its purpose was to connect various Department of Defense scientists and researchers across the United States working on defense projects.
 Researchers incorporated ARPANET into the networks they were working at including universities.
 As more and more networks joined the system, the internet began to take shape.

 In basic terms, the internet is a global interconnected collection of networks that communicate using internet protocols (wait, how do protocols work?).
 You can think of it as a network of networks where every network is a node.

 However, new devices and technologies have created new ways to connect to networks through the internet.
 A combination of them is often used to make these connections.